chenkovsky/aha/README.md

 # aha

-ahocorasick algorithm based on cedar which is a high performance double array trie.
+ahocorasick automaton based on cedar which is a high performance double array trie. semi-dynamic ahocorasick automaton based.

 ## Installation